Starting a Business

 Apply for a Business License

-If you are planning on opening a business located in the City of Arroyo Grande, or doing business within the city limits, you must first obtain a business license by completing and submitting a business license application form (PDF) and paying the appropriate application fees (PDF).
-Or you can complete our Online Business License Application and pay online through our online portal.
-For questions about the form please contact Administrative Services at 805-473-5400.
+If you are planning on opening a business located in the City of Arroyo Grande, or doing business within the city limits, you must first obtain a business license.
+You can complete and submit a business license application form (PDF) and pay the appropriate application fees (PDF) at City Hall, or you can complete our Online Business License Application and submit your payment through our online secure portal.
+For questions about business licenses, please contact Administrative Services at 805-473-5400.

 To determine if your business operates within the city limits, please refer to the City Address Listing (PDF).